nexmo-community/voice-channels-aws-transcribe-php/README.md

 You will need to create [AWS credentials](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/) as indicated by `Serverless`.

-Also, create a new [RDS Instance](https://aws.amazon.com/rds/) using the default settings.
-Make note of the ARN for later use.
-Use the `/data/schema.sql` contents to set up the database and table.

-Lastly, create a new [AWS S3 bucket](https://aws.amazon.com/rds/) and make note of the URL for later use.
+Also, create a new [AWS S3 bucket](https://aws.amazon.com/s3/) and make note of the URL for later use.

 ### Linking the app to Vonage